agsb/f2u/docs/Notes.md

 # 12/11/2022

 - made for new flags, 0x80 is F_RESERVED, to identify the byte size+flags,
     0x40 is IMMEDIATE, 0X20 is COMPILE_ONLY, 0x10 is HIDDEN.
+PS.
+0x40 is IMMEDIATE in FigForth

 - start of eeprom stuff, forth variables load/save and constants, yet not complete